At Home Sleep Studies

 What to expect when you have a home sleep study

-• A list of specific instructions will be provided to patients before they start the sleep test period.
-But basically, we want our patients to follow their regular routine as much as possible.
-This way, we will be able to determine and recommend changes in your sleeping habits.
+Patients will be given specific instructions before they start the sleep test period.
+But basically, we want our patients to follow their routine as much as possible.
+This way, we can determine and recommend changes in your sleeping habits.

 Is a sleep study safe?